john-morsley/terraform-aws-eks-module/examples/simple/README.md

-﻿# A Multiple Node cluster
+﻿# A Multiple Node cluster - With On-Demand Instances

 This is an example of a multiple node kubernetes cluster on AWS with an EKS (Elastic Kubernetes Service).